Pamblam/EasyImage/README.md

 * ~~Call and wish you a happy birthday.~~ *Feature still in beta.*

 Be sure to check out the docs [here](http://pamblam.github.io/EasyImage/) to see the complete list of features and functionality.

-@todo - compile and add list of credits.